dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ### event.ts

-You can define and export `event` as the function, which returns the event name of your smart contract on this file.
+In this file, you can define and export `event` as a function that returns the event name of your smart contract.
 The function returns `Promise<string | undefined>`.

-The function receives the following object as the argument.
+The function receives the following object as an argument:

 ```typescript
 type Options = {